ibrahim-alhamshari/reading-notes/README.md

 [read06](102/read06.md)  | class6

 #
-> We starting today(4/4/2021) the level 201 , and these are the new reading notes.
+> We started in (4/4/2021) the level 201 , and these are the new reading notes.

 Link       | Classes (For the level 201)